Contact Us

 What is surrogacy in Colombia?

-Likewise, it is important to clarify that in most cases, the woman who is in charge of the gestation of a child by this type of method, does not provide her eggs, but simply lends her womb where the genetic material product of the previous insemination, is the one that bears fruit to the future baby.
+Additionally, it is important to clarify that in most cases, the woman who is in charge of the gestation simply lends her womb and the genetic material is provided by the intended parent(s).

 In AGT Attorneys, we have a team of surrogacy lawyers fully trained to guide you in each of the processes described below and that your legal requirements on this issue are managed with the utmost professionalism and dedication.
 Contact us to our WhatsApp line +57 310 5706331.